-A "National Pacific IWRM Team" may be comprised of GEF demonstration project managers and assistants, IWRM focal points and national EU IWRM planning programme staff, and members of national water committees and demonstration project steering committees.
+A "National Ridge to Reef Team"may be comprised of International Waters project managers and assistants, national STAR project staff, GEF Operational Focal Points, and members of national committees.
 Each team must have at least one lady tipper, and the total points for a team will be calculated as the aggregate score of the top three tippers from each team.

 The winning project team will be expected to report on the results of the study tour and convene a 1 day echo-seminar for members of their GEF demonstration project steering committee following conclusion of the tour.
 The echo-seminar must inform committee members of key examples of best practice at the study site and how these could assist the IWRM process in their given country.